- Countries with legislation banning investments

 c. investments in clearly defined projects carried out by an enterprise described in subsection 1 (a) insofar as such funding is not utilized for the production, sale and distribution of cluster munitions.

-The Cluster Munitions (Prohibition) Bill of 2009, which governs New Zealand's implementation of the Convention on Cluster Munitions, includes a prohibition on investment in companies that manufacture cluster munitions.
-The law is clear about what sort of financing is prohibited: ‘assets of every kind, whether tangible or intangible, moveable or immoveable, however acquired; and includes legal documents) or instruments (for example bank credits, travellers’ cheques, bank cheques, money orders, shares, securities, bonds, drafts, and letters of credit in any form (for example, in electronic or digital form) evidencing title to, or an interest in, assets of any kind’.
-The legislation was unanimously adopted and signed into law by the governor-general on 17 December paving the way for the deposit of New Zealand’s ratification instrument on 23 December 2009.
+The Cluster Munitions (Prohibition) Bill of 2009, which governs New Zealand's implementation of the Convention on Cluster Munitions, includes a prohibition on investment in cluster munitions: “A person commits an offence who provides or invests funds with the intention that the funds be used, or knowing that they are to be used, in the development or production of cluster munitions.”
+The law is clear about what sort of financing is prohibited: “funds mean assets of every kind, whether tangible or intangible, moveable or immoveable, however acquired; and includes legal documents or instruments (for example bank credits, travellers’ cheques, bank cheques, money orders, shares, securities, bonds, drafts, and letters of credit) in any form (for example, in electronic or digital form) evidencing title to, or an interest in, assets of any kind.”
+The legislation was unanimously adopted and signed into law by the governor-general on 17 December 2009 paving the way for the deposit of New Zealand’s ratification instrument on 23 December 2009.

 The Convention on Cluster Munitions ratification law of the Independent State of Samoa took effect on 27 April 2012.
 Part II, article 6 of the Cluster Munitions Prohibition Act 2012 contains a prohibition on investments in cluster munitions.
 The Cluster Munitions Prohibition Act 2012 states that: “[…] a person who directly or indirectly does one (1) or more of the following commits an offence: invest funds with the intention that the funds be used, or knowing that the are to be used, in the development or production of cluster munitions.”
 The law clearly defines what it means by funds: “funds means assets of every kind, whether tangible or intangible, moveable or immoveable, however acquired; and includes legal documents or instruments in any form evidencing title to, or an interest in, assets of any kind.”